avivkeller/nodejs-docs-redesign-reference/README.md

 3. Render it to HTML using `ReactDOMServer`.
 4. Inject the rendered output into `template.html`.
 5. Output the final result to `dist/output.html`.

+> [!NOTE]
+> The generated HTML is not interactive.
+That's not a bug: This is only a reference, interaction isn't really needed.